 It is at the points where information becomes data and data becomes information that the potential for corruption and misunderstanding of the data and its perception are at their highest.
 We also know that once data is stored, inert though it may appear to be, it cannot be ignored as the real world entities to which the data refers may change, and that change needs to be processed to update the data.

 Those of a certain age may remember having kaleidoscopes as children.
 Tubes of tin or cardboard with a clear bottom in which there were chips of coloured glass or plastic, a section of which could be viewed and with mirrors creating a symmetrical pattern from that section.
 Move the kaleidoscope and patterns form, patterns which change and are always different, though the coloured chips themselves never change their inherent properties when being viewed.
-Whether your data is a shopping list or a data warehouse containing hundreds of tables and millions of record, working with data and information is much like looking through the kaleidoscope.

 Depending on how we view we tend to see something different every time we look.
 Reports, dashboards, views, queries, forms, software, hardware, your cultural background and the way your brain is wired will all alter the perception of the data for us and thus have an enormous influence on the information we’re receiving from the data.